The Host (2006 film): The Host 2

 In November 2014, OBS reported that casting for The Host 2 had recently commenced.
 Principal photography was expected to begin in 2015 under Park's direction as a Chinese-Korean co-production, with an intended 2016 release date.
 In 2019, Cine21 declared that, despite rumors from 2016 indicating that principal photography had occurred, The Host 2 had been canceled.

 American remake

-The success of The Host peaked Hollywood studios' interest to make a remake.
+The success of The Host piqued Hollywood studios' interest to make a remake.
 Screen International reported in November 2006 that Cineclick Asia had sold the remake rights to Universal Studios, turning down the offers from Plan B Entertainment, 20th Century Fox, and Michael De Luca.
 Universal executives subsequently assigned Roy Lee and Doug Davidson of Vertigo Entertainment to co-produce the film.
 In November 2008, it was announced that the remake would be produced by Gore Verbinski, written by Mark Poirier, and directed by first-time filmmaker Fredrik Bond.
 The film was set to be released in 2011.